 On May 26, Phase One of the Forward Dane program began and Emergency Order #3 went into effect.

 Complaints & Enforcement

 This order enables local law enforcement to enforce its contents.
 Public Health Madison & Dane County is coordinating the overall response to complaints, primarily focusing on businesses that may be in violation.

 - You do not need special permission to leave your home.

 - Absent specific information regarding a violation, we will not stop/detain vehicles or people solely on the basis of this order.

 - Our primary method of gaining compliance with this order will be through education.
 Please stay home.

-- This order outlines punishment by fine or imprisonment.
+- This order outlines punishment by fine.

 - The health of our community at this time is an extremely serious matter.
 We ask that you do not put us, yourself, or others at risk by violating it this order.